SteelCompendium/data-rules-md-dse/Abilities/Kits/Panther/Devastating Rush.md

   type: kit-ability/panther
 effects:
   - roll: Power Roll + Might or Agility
-    t1: 3 + M or A damage
+    tier1: 3 + M or A damage
-    t2: 6 + M or A damage
+    tier2: 6 + M or A damage
-    t3: 13 + M or A damage
+    tier3: 13 + M or A damage
-  - effect: You can move up to 3 squares straight toward the target before this strike, which deals extra damage equal to the number of squares you move this way.
+  - name: Effect
-    name: Effect
+    effect: You can move up to 3 squares straight toward the target before this strike, which deals extra damage equal to the number of squares you move this way.
 ```